 Developer and design teams often do lots of cross-functional work, which means handoff meetings are not uncommon.
 A handoff meeting consists of two teams meeting to pass a partly completed project to another team to fully end it.
 In the case of design and engineering, the design team will design a new function for a product, whereas the engineers will build the function: eventually, each team’s work needs to be handed off to the other team.

-At the end of a process or project, software development teams will generally meet to discuss the success and failures to improve things in the future.
-The primary goal of a retrospective meeting is to provide an opportunity to be critical of the process and performance of the team to improve for the future.
+At the end of a process or project, the project team will generally meet to discuss the success and failures to improve the process for future projects.
 Team members should be able to voice their thoughts in an open environment without reprisal.
-Moreover, documenting critical moments from the past cycle, quarter or project in a retrospective meeting is helpful to inform performance management reviews later in the quarter.
+Moreover, documenting critical moments from the past cycle, quarter, or project in a retrospective meeting helps inform performance management reviews later in the quarter.